8 Steps to Moving on After the Death of Spouse

 2. Surround yourself with your loved ones

-If you have ever had these thoughts, you are not alone.
+If you have been thinking about, “My spouse has passed away, what do I do,” then you are not alone.
 Moving on after the death of a spouse is possible!

-Those who are grieving often feel lost when thinking of moving on after the death of their spouse.
+Those who are grieving often feel lost when thinking of moving on after the death of a spouse.
 One of the best things you can do is surround yourself with a support system.

 Research shows that those undergoing trauma experienced lowered psychological distress when receiving emotional support from friends and family.